Darius Jennings: Cleveland Browns

-2015 season: Rookie year
+2015 season

 Jennings signed with the Cleveland Browns as an undrafted free agent in May 2015.
 He started the season on the practice squad and was promoted to the active roster in early December.
-Jennings was waived by the Browns on December 16, 2015, but was re-signed on December 22.
+Jennings was waived by the Browns on December 16, but was re-signed six days later.

-Jennings played in four games for the Browns in 2015, catching 14 passes for 117 yards.
+Jennings finished his rookie season with 14 receptions for 117 yards to go along with seven returns for 158 yards in four games and one start.

 2016 season

 On April 4, 2016, the Browns re-signed Jennings.
-On September 3, 2016, he was released by the Browns.
-The next day, he was signed to the Browns' practice squad.
-He was released on October 6, 2016.
+He was released on September 3, but was signed to the practice squad the next day.
+Jennings was released again on October 6.

 Chicago Bears

 On October 10, 2016, Jennings was signed to the Chicago Bears' practice squad.
-He was released by the Bears on November 22, 2016.
+He was released on November 22.

 New York Jets

 On December 6, 2016, Jennings was signed to the New York Jets' practice squad.
-He signed a reserve/future contract with the Jets on January 2, 2017.
-On April 26, 2017, Jennings was waived by the Jets.
+He signed a reserve/future contract on January 2, 2017.
+On April 26, Jennings was waived by the Jets.

 Tennessee Titans

 2017 season

 On May 19, 2017, Jennings signed with the Tennessee Titans.
-He was waived on September 2, 2017 and was signed to the Titans' practice squad the next day.
-He was promoted to the active roster on September 23, 2017.
-He was waived on November 25, 2017 and was re-signed back to the practice squad.
+He was waived on September 2, and was signed to the practice squad the next day.
+Jennings was promoted to the active roster on September 23.
+He was waived again on November 25, and was re-signed to the practice squad three days later.

 2018 season

 Jennings signed a reserve/future contract with the Titans on January 15, 2018.

-In the season opener against the Miami Dolphins, Jennings scored his first NFL touchdown after returning a 94-yard kickoff return during the fourth quarter as the Titans lost by a score of 27–20.
-During Week 9 against the Dallas Cowboys, he caught a 36-yard pass despite three defenders around him in the second quarter.
-He finished the 28-14 road victory with 36 receiving yards and 23 return yards.
-In the next game against the New England Patriots, Jennings returned the opening kickoff for 58 yards and recorded a 21-yard pass completion to quarterback Marcus Mariota, the first of his career as the Titans won 34-10.
+During the season-opening 27–20 road loss to the Miami Dolphins, Jennings scored his first NFL touchdown after returning a 94-yard kickoff return in the fourth quarter.
+During a Week 9 28–14 road victory over the Dallas Cowboys, Jennings had a 36-yard reception despite three defenders around him in the second quarter to go along with 23 return yards.
+In the next game against the New England Patriots, Jennings returned the opening kickoff for 58 yards and recorded a 21-yard pass completion to quarterback Marcus Mariota, the first of his career, during the 34–10 victory.

-Jennings finished the 2018 season with 22 kickoff returns for 698 yards and a touchdown.
+Jennings finished the 2018 season with 22 returns for 698 yards and a touchdown to go along with 11 receptions for 101 yards and a two-yard rush in 16 games and no starts.
 His 31.7 yards set a franchise record for average kickoff returns that also led the NFL.
-He also caught 11 receptions for 101 yards and rushed once for two yards.

 2019 season

 Jennings was released by the Titans on October 31, 2019.
-Prior to his release, he caught two passes for 17 yards and returned seven kicks for 147 yards.
-He was re-signed on December 23, 2019.
+Prior to his release, Jennings caught two passes for 17 yards and returned seven kicks for 147 yards.
+He was re-signed on December 23.
+In the regular-season finale against the Houston Texans, Jennings returned two kicks for 49 yards.

-In the postseason, Jennings returned three kicks for 60 yards before the Titans were defeated by the Kansas City Chiefs in the AFC Championship Game.
+In the postseason, Jennings returned three kicks for 60 yards before the Titans lost to the Kansas City Chiefs in the AFC Championship Game by a score of 35–24.

 Los Angeles Chargers

 On March 30, 2020, Jennings was signed by the Los Angeles Chargers.
-He was released on September 5, 2020.
+He was released on September 5.